emiruyanik/emiruyanik/README.md

-# 💫 Hello, I'm Oguzhan
+# 💫 Hello, I'm Emir

 <table>
   <tr>
     <td>
-      I'm actively engaging in personal projects to deepen my proficiency in Spring Boot, React, and React Native.
-My focus is on crafting reliable web and mobile applications, leveraging these technologies to enhance functionality and user experience.
+      I am currently immersed in hands-on projects aimed at refining my skills in Java, Cucumber, Selenium, TestNG, and RestAssured.
+My primary goal is to elevate my expertise in software development and testing, with a particular emphasis on creating robust and efficient test suites.
+Through these initiatives, I am dedicated to enhancing the quality and reliability of software applications by leveraging my proficiency in these technologies.
+My focus lies in ensuring comprehensive test coverage and delivering high-performance solutions that meet and exceed user expectations.
     </td>
     <td>
       <img src="https://github.com/emiruyanik/emiruyanik/assets/141172584/580231ce-dc3f-413c-8ff9-58aa4bb77591"  width="350"/>